SiamakAlipour/messenger/README.md

-This is a messenger like whatsapp built on MERN Stack and firebase.
+This is a messenger like whatsapp built on MERN Stack and pusher.